CaptainDeathead/cloc/README.md

 E.G. `cloc your_project_folder --ignore "your_directory" "your_other_directory"`

 ### Ignoring files with certain file extensions
-To ignore all files with a certain file extension use `cloc your_project_folder --ignore "*.txt"
+To ignore all files with a certain file extension use: `cloc your_project_folder --ignore "*.txt"`

 The '*' character is a wildcard character and tells the program it means every file with the file extension after the wildcard.